 If you have little or no experience with multifamily investments, these smaller properties are a great learning tool.
 It is much easier to try your hand at multifamily assets in your IRA with smaller buildings than it is to start out with expansive apartments or condominium complexes.
 While personally managing and/or performing work on property in your IRA are prohibited transactions, you do oversee every aspect of the property.
 So, you learn what’s involved, how much it costs, and how much time it takes.
 You’ll get a good idea of the benefits and risks, and how much income potential there is with these types of investment properties.

 This article provides the basics of how to invest in duplexes and triplexes with your IRA.
-The main focus is how these real estate assets can earn income for your retirement.
 Please contact Advanta IRA for more details.
 We are happy to talk with you, answer questions, and help you understand the benefits of self-directed retirement plans that hold real estate.